 To restore eligibility for financial aid, you have a couple of options.
 You can pay off the tax debt in full or make a payment arrangement with the IRS.
 If you are able to pay off the tax debt all at once, the IRS will release the lien within 30 days after the debt is paid.
 You should receive a letter confirming that the lien has been lifted.

-To avoid getting into a situation where the IRS can place a lien against your property, talk to the agency about your debt before it gets to that point.
-If you owe money for back taxes but are unable to pay, work out an agreement to pay in installments.
+To avoid getting into a situation where the IRS can place a lien against your property, talk to the Agency about your debt before it gets to that point.
+If you owe money for back taxes but are unable to pay, work out an agreement to pay it off in instalments over time.

 The IRS allows taxpayers to arrange payment agreements online if they owe $50,000 or less (including taxes, penalties and interest) and have filed all their tax returns.
 Pay outstanding taxes with a debit or credit card, money order or with automatic payments from a checking account.
 Payments can also be made by check.